Practical guide to visiting Barcelona’s Sagrada Família

 Also read: 20X things to do on a first visit to Barcelona

-Seeing and doing at the Sagrada Família?
+What to see and do at the Sagrada Família

 Façade geboorte, gebouw, beelden, ramen, mensen